 - fences under specified heights

 - retaining walls under specified heights

-Builder’s work (Category 2) is also Low Risk work but the licenced builder is responsible for compliance with the building legislation.
+Builder’s work (Category 2) is also Low Risk work but the licensed builder is responsible for compliance with the building legislation.
 The scope of work is greater than that for owners, but any structural work pushes it into a higher risk category requiring assessment and approval.